DRJohnson21/team7-driver-nudge-system/README.md

 This project introduces a data-driven, explainable decision support system that surfaces high-demand locations and communicates them through concise, natural-language nudges.
 The goal is to provide clear, data-backed insights that enable drivers to make informed repositioning decisions independently.

-> **The core insight:** Uber tells drivers WHERE to go.
+> **The core insight:** Ride-hail apps tells drivers WHERE to go.
 We tell them WHY — and let them decide.

 Recommendation quality is evaluated using a temporal holdout approach: January–February rankings are validated against held-out March data, achieving a **100% hit rate across all 8 time windows** — 5x better than the 20% random baseline.